demml/opsml/docs/docs/interfaces/model/interfaces.md

 `sample_data`: `Union[pd.DataFrame, NDArray[Any]]`
 : Sample data to be used for model inference.
 For sklearn models this should be a pandas DataFrame or numpy array.
 This should match exactly what the model expects as input.
-See example below.

 ### Example